West Wallsend High School logo

 • Parent/mentor information evenings, workshops and student-led conferences.

-• Stage 5 and 6 extension programs such as the High Achievers Program and Newcastle First Year University Course opportunities.
+• Stage 5 and 6 extension programs such as the High Achievers Program and University of Newcastle first year course opportunities.